 I read numerous different sources and they all came to the same conclusion.
 Unless you can get genuine charcoal (not briquettes) produced very locally, gas is the better option.

-It took a lot to put aside my snobbery against gas, but I accepted the King’s shilling and agreed to try out a Char-Broil Perfomance EB340 barbecue.
-A couple of days later, the barbecue arrived, and we haven’t looked back.
+It took a lot to put aside my snobbery against gas, but I accepted the King’s shilling and agreed to try out a Char-Broil Perfomance EB340 grill.
+A couple of days later, the grill arrived, and we haven’t looked back.

 When the Char-Broil arrived, it was flat packed.
 Rather naively I had assumed it would come ready built.
 Not, however, this was too much of a problem.